Disabled facilities grant application

 Please read our guidance on finding suitable Contractor or Agent before you decide who to approach.

-Your grant package should contain a specification for the work and all relevant information that is needed for the builder to give a detailed and accurate quote.
+Your grant package should contain a specification for the work that has been drawn up by the OT and all relevant information that is needed for the builder to give a detailed and accurate quote.